mvisonneau/gitlab-ci-pipelines-exporter/docs/configuration_syntax.md

   # environment variable)
   url: redis://foo:bar@redis.example.net:6379

+  # TTL for the project locks
+  project_ttl: 168h

+  # TTL for the ref locks
+  ref_ttl: 1h

+  # TTL for the metric locks
+  metric_ttl: 1h

+  # TTL for the task locks
+  task_ttl: 30m

 # URL and Token with sufficient permissions to access
 # your GitLab's projects pipelines informations (optional)
 gitlab: